Ann Arbor Head Gasket Service And Repair

 Mike Allen of “Popular Mechanics” outlined the recommended schedule for maintaining your cooling system.
 By following these recommendations, you can hope to avoid being stranded and extend the life of your vehicle.
 Start by taking the cap off of your radiator.
 Look at the color of the coolant.
 If the color something other than green, red, or orange, your coolant needs changing.
 A complete flush of the system is recommended very two years or 30,000 miles.
 The Ph balance of coolant should be 9.5.
 Left unattended, a blown head gasket can lead to having to replace the entire engine or having your car towed to the junk yard.

 If you suspect something wrong with your vehicle’s cooling system, call Convenience Auto Service.
 We offer an honest no-charge assessment.
-We have qualified personnel to quickly, and cost-effectively remedy your problem.
+We have qualified expert mechanics to quickly, and cost-effectively diagnose, repair and fix your problem.
 You will know what the repair will cost before we start any repair.
 And, best of all we stand behind our work.
 We have the best warranty in town; 3 years or 36,000 miles.
-Call us today at either of our convenient Ann Arbor locations: South Campus, 1225 Jewett, (734) 769-0380 or our Liberty Street shop, 2280 W. Liberty, (734) 769-0170.
+Call us today at either of our two convenient Ann Arbor locations: South Campus, 1225 Jewett, (734) 769-0380 or our Liberty Street shop, 2280 W. Liberty, (734) 769-0170.